cycloptux/GiselleBot-Documentation/docs/source/modules/moderation.rst

 The specific permissions for this command will be set (or checked/updated) every time the command is run, hence making the command slightly slower than usual.
 This is normal.

+The channel mute can be permanent (users will be channel muted until manual removal) or timed (users will be channel unmuted automatically after a certain time span).

+Refer to :ref:`moderation` for the exact command syntax.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^
 | **User**: Manage Roles, Mute Members